Entertainment News Roundup: UK music entrepreneur Jamal Edwards dies after sudden illness; From UK pubs to U.S. tour: The Longest Johns ride sea shanty craze wave and more | Entertainment

 Entertainment News Roundup: UK music entrepreneur Jamal Edwards dies after sudden illness; From UK pubs to U.S. tour: The Longest Johns ride sea shanty craze wave and more

-Bieber was scheduled to perform as part of his "Justice World Tour" in Las Vegas on Sunday, but the show has been postponed due to his postive COVID test, the report said.
+The concerts, part of their "Permission to Dance on Stage" tour that has been disrupted by the coronavirus pandemic, will be held on April 8-9 and 15-16, with the last show live-streamed, Bit Hit Music said in a statement.
 The Vikings are back: 'Valhalla' series brings more adventures to screen The new show "Vikings: Valhalla", which premieres on Netflix on Friday, pairs history with drama to narrate Viking adventures from more than 1,000 years ago, starting with a revenge mission against the English throne.

 Following is a summary of current entertainment news briefs.